RSA_numbers_factored.pyFor type hinting:

 >>>

-square_sums(x: Union[int, RSA_number]) → Type[IntList2]
+square_sumssquare_sums(x: Union[int, RSA_number]) → Type[IntList2]

 Args:

-: RSA number length or RSA_number.Returns:
+x: RSA number length or RSA_number.Returns:

 Example: